 Now, for the best part.
 Unison doesn't charge any interest.
 None.
 So, you won't have to be concerned about monthly payments, and you don't have to deal with comparing interest rates at all.
 There is an origination fee, though, so factor this in when making your calculations.

-You’ll also have to deal with the direct lenders to find out the fees and rates for your individual mortgage loan.
+You’ll also have to talk with the direct lenders to find out the fees and rates for your individual mortgage loan.
 Unison does partner with top name lenders, though, so there’s a good chance you’ll get great terms.

 - You buy a house for $250,000.
 Unison pays $25,000 for a downpayment, and so do you.
 You take out a loan for the remaining $200,00.